-Causes of asthma: recognising triggers and what helps
+Causes of asthma: possible triggers and how to prevent it

 Asthma is very common.
 One in ten children and one in fourteen adults are affected.
 The cause of asthma is partly genetic, but childhood respiratory infections and allergies also have an impact.